jsliyuan/boolean_functions/README.md

 The motiviation is to use this library to study the covering radius of Reed Muller codes.

+## Classes
+BooleanFun: Boolean function class

+AffineTrans: affine transformation Ax + b

+UpperDiagGenerator: generates all affine transformation Ax one by one, where A is an upper diagonal matrix and the diagonal elements are all 1

 ## How to test
 ### BooleanFun class